Scalabrini17/Scalabrini17/README.md

 I am a Systems Analysis and Development student and an IT support professional focused on backend development.

 I use this profile to document my progress, share practical projects and improve my skills in software development.
-My main focus is building applications with Python and Django while expanding my knowledge of Java, REST APIs and containerized environments.
+My main focus is building applications with Python and Django while expanding my knowledge of Java and REST APIs. <!--containerized environments.-->

 ## Technologies